NY School Apologizes For Marking Black History Month With Fried Chicken And Watermelon Lunch Menu

 When students at the University of California at Irvine were served chicken and waffles on Martin Luther King Jr. Day in 2011, Aramark said its managers and chefs would complete cultural sensitivity training, the Los Angeles Times reported.

-Now, Aramark is, once again, claiming its employees will undergo training on stereotypes and biases, which, apparently, just means it will likely be another 5-10 years before it happens again.
+Now, Aramark is, once again, claiming its employees will undergo training on stereotypes and biases, which, apparently, just means it will likely be another five to 10 years before it happens again.

 All you have to do is teach Black history, folks.
 It’s really that simple.